MikeSerafin/introduction-to-git/index.md

 The above output shows that we have fast-forwarded our local repository to include the file README.md.
 We could confirm this by entering the `ls` command.

 When we begin collaborating on more complex projects, we may have to consider more aspects of git functionality, but this should be a good start.
-In the next section, we can look more closely at collaborating and using GitHub pages to create a website for our project.

 ***